ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "We had read about the amazing view out to Húnaflói, which was nowhere to be seen."
       },
       "s_1XSP-cCfBiE": {
-        "meaning": "Our first stop was at Þórhallur at Þingeyrir, it was quite lovely of him to open up his home for us late during the evening."
+        "meaning": "Our first stop was with Þórhallur in Þingeyri, who was kind enough to open his home to us late in the evening."
       },
       "s_1cQKB4SEeivQ": {
         "meaning": "Both of us have big milestone birthdays next year."